alnitak/flutter_recorder/README.md

 # flutter_recorder

-A low-level audio recorder plugin which uses miniaudio as backend and supporting all the platforms.
-It can detect silence and save to WAV audio file.
-Audio wave and FFT data can be get in real-time as for the volume level.
+A low-level audio recorder plugin that uses miniaudio as the backend and supports all the platforms.
+It can detect silence and save to a WAV audio file.
+Audio wave and FFT data can be obtained in real-time as for the volume level.

 [![style: very good analysis](https://img.shields.io/badge/style-very_good_analysis-B22C89.svg)](https://pub.dev/packages/very_good_analysis)

 |Linux|Windows|Android|MacOS (under test)|iOS (under test)|web|
 |:-:|:-:|:-:|:-:|:-:|:-:|
 |💙|💙|💙|💙|💙|💙|

+**Note:** not yet available on pub.dev

 ## 🌟 Key Features:
 - 🖥️ **Cross-platform**: Supports Linux, Windows, Android, MacOS, iOS, and web.